 Anyone dealing with canine osteosarcoma dreads the cough that typically accompanies osteosarcoma lung metastasis.
-While it doesn’t always happen with every dog who has bone cancer, if it does occur you have options for alleviating the symptoms.
+It doesn’t always happen with every dog who has bone cancer.
+But if it does occur, you have options to treat the symptoms.
 These canine cough home remedies are also good for treating kennel cough.

 Recommended by Dr. Marty Goldstein, “Cough” is one homeopathic remedy that helps alleviate dry coughing spells.
 According to Dogs Naturally, when it comes to homeopathic remedies whether for coughing or otherwise, “Use a 30c potency or whatever you have on hand.